Gravitational form factors of $\Delta$ baryon via QCD sum rules

 In Fig.~\ref{fig:Msqfigs}, we present the Borel mass parameter dependence of the GFFs at $Q^2 = 1.0$ GeV$^2$ and three values of the continuum threshold $s_0 = 2.9, 3.1$ and $3.3$ GeV$^2$.
 This figure shows that the GFFs are stable with respect to the change of Borel mass parameter in the working region.
 In Fig.~\ref{fig:Qsqfigs}, we present the GFFs as a function of $Q^2$ for the fixed Borel mass $M^2 = 2.5$ GeV$^2$ and three values of the continuum threshold $s_0 = 2.9, 3.1$ and $3.3$ GeV$^2$.
-As expected, we observe that the $Q^2$ dependencies of the GFFs are smoothly change and decrease with increasing of the $Q^2$.
+As expected, we observe that the $Q^2$ dependencies of the GFFs are smoothly changed and decrease with increasing the $Q^2$.
 We use the following p-pole fit function to fit the GFFs from the sum rules predictions,

 where the fit parameters ${\cal F} (0)$ and $p$ are dimensionless and $m_{p}$ has the inverse square energy dimension.
+The p-pole fit function of $\Delta$'s GFFs tends to zero at large $Q^2=10 ~{\text{GeV}^2}$, as Fig.~\ref{fig:Qsqfigs} illustrates.
+To enhance the visibility, Fig.~\ref{fig:smallQsqfigs} shows the $Q^2$ dependence of $\Delta$'s GFFs for $0 \,{\text{GeV}^2} \leqslant {Q^2} \leqslant 2 \,{\text{GeV}^2}$.
 The p-pole fit parameters of the GFFs in Fig.~\ref{fig:Qsqfigs} at mean values of the continuum threshold are summarized in Table.~\ref{table:fitparameters}.
 Changes in the working regions of auxiliary parameters, uncertainty in the input parameters as well as the systematic errors in QCD sum rules method cause errors in our presented results.
 Some mechanical properties are revealed by the $\Delta$'s GFFs at zero momentum transfer, which are shown in the second column of this Table as ${\cal F} (0)$.